 There is usually a lot to do in May.
 Because once the Ice Saints have gone by in the middle of the month, you can start planting up your window boxes and pots.
 A suitable soil is a peat-free soil, specially designed to meet the needs of balcony and patio plants.
 Even with pre-fertilised soil, it is still necessary to fertilise again after around four weeks.
-Lightly work the Organic Flowering Plant Food into the substrate surface.
+Lightly work the Organic Multipurpose Plant Food into the substrate surface.
 This gives the plants the right nourishment for a season full of beautiful flowers.

 You can also feed your balcony plants with an organic fertiliser, the Organic Multipurpose Plant Feed.
 This not only gives your plants all the key primary nutrients, it also contains a variety of trace elements, growth substances and enzymes.
 This ensures lush growth and bigger blooms.